Documentation

 Animations

-• Swiffy File – A file generated by Google Swiffy plugin for Adobe Flash.
+• Swiffy File - a file generated by Google Swiffy plugin for Adobe Flash.
 This file needs to be modified as described below before uploading it.

 This property allows online resources.
 Find out more »